Pure-Web-Foundation/pure-ds/pds-jsonform-docs.md

 9. **Path-based customization** - Use path-specific options for complex forms with varying needs

 10. **Test with real schemas** - Validate your schemas at [jsonschemavalidator.net](https://www.jsonschemavalidator.net/)

+11. **Use layoutOptions object** - Always use `ui:layoutOptions` object for layout configuration instead of flat properties

+12. **Dialog forms for complex nesting** - Use `ui:dialog` with `ui:dialogOptions` for editing complex nested objects to keep the main form clean

+13. **Icons for clarity** - Add icons to inputs using `ui:icon` and `ui:iconPosition` for better visual hierarchy

+14. **Toggle vs checkbox** - Use toggles for on/off settings, checkboxes for multi-select or consent

+15. **Surface wrapping** - Use `ui:surface` to visually group related fields with PDS surface tokens

 ---